 When it’s time to get in the plane, students will receive flight training on advanced new Diamond aircraft, including the DA40 single-engine and the DA42 twin-engine aircraft.

 Our students have the chance to become certificated flight instructors, where they'll be paid to instruct other students while building flight time and the skills necessary to become successful leaders in the aviation field.

 Students who successfully complete the program will have a preferred pathway to a career as a pilot with Republic Airways.

-“We believe the joy of flight should be available to all, and by partnering with our local schools and others in our community, we are offering intellectually curious, aspiring aviators a world-class training program and a professional environment that best prepares them for a career in the airline industry.”– Matt Koscal, Senior Vice President, Republic Airways
+“We believe the joy of flight should be available to all, and we're proud that LIFT Academy offers intellectually curious, aspiring aviators a world-class training program and a professional environment that best prepares them for a career in the airline industry.”– Matt Koscal, Senior Vice President, Republic Airways

 While students can train at their own pace, this timeline illustrates a timeline for a student who wants to be on an accelerated track and who is seeking to become a pilot at Republic Airways following graduation.
 This example illustrates a student who dedicated four to five hours a day, five days a week to the classroom, in the flight simulator and in the plane during training:

 This is where you learn the fundamentals of being a pilot.
 In the classroom, you’ll learn about aerodynamics, maps, aircraft systems and decision-making.
 You’ll take this knowledge to the DA40 NG single-engine airplane with your instructor, where you will blend science and the real world, improving your skills lesson by lesson.
 When you have proven to your instructor that you have the skills and knowledge that are required, you will take your first solo flight.
 For the rest of the Private Pilot phase, you will hone your skills to pass your checkride and receive your Private Pilot Certificate.